 How does a nuptial agreement help?

 A nuptial agreement is a contract signed before (pre-nuptial) or after (post-nuptial) a marriage or civil partnership.
 This agreement documents what should happen to a couple’s assets if their relationship breaks down.
-This is particularly important if there is a significant imbalance of assets between the two.
+This is particularly important if there is a significant imbalance of assets between the two people involved.

-In drafting a nuptial agreement you and your partner must seek and obtain independent legal advice:
+In drafting a nuptial agreement you and your partner must seek and obtain independent legal advice and

 - your lawyers must sign the agreement to confirm that this requirement has been met

 - your nuptial agreement must be signed at least 21 days prior to your marriage to prevent any subsequent argument that either you or your partner was under pressure to sign, given the proximity of the marriage ceremony